defunkt/coffee-mode/README.md

 You can install `coffee-mode` from [MELPA][melpa] with package.el.

 **Please do not install [GNU Emacs Lisp Package Archive][elpa] version.**
-It's too old and many feature(triple quote etc) is not implemented.
+It's too old and many features(triple quote etc) are not implemented.

 ## Whitespace